typepad/python-typepad-api/doc/api.rst

       .. attribute:: id

-         A URI that uniquely identifiers this `Event`.
+         A URI that uniquely identifies this `Event`.

       .. attribute:: url_id